Skip advert

 Advertisement - Article continues below

-Under the bonnet is a 3-litre, twin-turbo, straight-six (just like its predecessor) with the engine code S58.
-It has closed-deck construction for extra strength and a forged lightweight crankshaft to help it rev. The core of the cylinder head has also been 3D printed, allowing forms that wouldn’t be possible with conventional techniques.
+Under the bonnet is a 3-litre twin-turbo straight-six (codenamed S58) mated to an eight-speed torque converter automatic gearbox.
+The motor has closed-deck construction for extra strength and a forged lightweight crankshaft to help it rev, and the core of the cylinder head is 3D printed, allowing forms that wouldn’t be possible with conventional techniques.
 Valvetronic variable valve timing and Double-VANOS variable camshaft timing are also present and correct.
+In the latest M4 Competition the S58 generates 523bhp at 6250rpm, and 479lb ft of torque spread between 2750 and 5730rpm.
+That’s 20bhp more than the pre-facelift model, and though peak torque is unchanged, it’s delivered across a wider rev band than before.
+The engine control electronics have been tweaked to achieve this.

 Advertisement - Article continues below